theharvardcrimson/comp-materials/README.md

 ## Project

-If you are already very experienced working with HTML, JS, CSS, React, Next.js, querying APIs, routes, etc., let us know before the first workshop.
-You can immediately get started with the project `blog`.
+If you are already very experienced working with HTML, JS, CSS, React, etc., let us know before the first workshop.
+You do not have to attend the workshops if this is the case.
+You will, however, be asked to do extra tasks for the project.

-Do not choose this option if you have used JS, React, Next.js but:
+Do not choose this option if you have used JS, React but are not familiar with:

-- are not confident with HTML, CSS, JS without React
+- HTML, CSS, JS without React
-- are not confident with React state management and when to prefer `useState` over declaring a constant variable
+- React state management and when to prefer `useState` over declaring a constant variable
-- are not familiar with React's lifecycle and when rendering updates are triggered
+- React's lifecycle and when rendering updates are triggered
 - you want to better understand fundamentals of web